ThomasKirst/cursor-ai-training/docs/challenges.md

 **Think About:**

 - What are the essential parts of a Jest test suite?
-- What kind of input values should we test the add function with?
+- What kind of input values should we test the `sum` function with?

 💡 **Hint:** You can use the `module.exports` syntax to export the `sum` function and import it in your test file with `const { sum } = require('your-file.js');`.